-Shayne Oliver and Isabella Burley on the new Helmut Lang
+Shayne Oliver on the new Helmut Lang

-Following its NYFW debut last night, we speak to Isabella Burley and Shayne Oliver – the duo behind the new era of the iconic label
+Following its NYFW debut last night, we speak to the designer-in-residence about reviving the iconic label

 “I guess I was thinking about which designer, especially in New York, really carried that energy and spirit.”
 Isabella Burley, Editor-in-Residence at Helmut Lang, and Dazed’s Editor-in-Chief, is talking about how she was tasked with reimagining the house built by Helmut Lang, one of the most beloved and respected names in fashion.

 It’s his energy and spirit that still permeates many other designers’ work, season after season – his pioneering minimalism, his interest in the fetishistic, his subversive adverts, even the fact that his models walked really fast.
 So finding someone who’d look at this legacy and embrace it rather than be scared was quite the task.
 Quite simply, she knew it had to be Shayne Oliver, the force behind of Hood By Air, who over the past decade has revitalised fashion in New York, and moved the heartbeat of the industry towards sportswear and the street.
 More importantly, as she explained, “What Shayne does isn’t just about clothing, it’s reverberated so far beyond that.
-It’s about implicating culture, in the same way that I think Helmut was so incredibly pioneering and disruptive.
+It’s about infiltrating culture, in the same way that I think Helmut was so incredibly pioneering and disruptive.
 I was really looking at who of the younger design generation would fit that.
 And Shayne had to be number one.”

 From the moment that Selena Forrest made her first tentative step onto the runway at last night’s show, it was clear that the Lang-ian spirit was very much back.
 The clothes fell away from the body to reveal expertly engineered undergarments, from outsize leather bras to silken garters, held together with belts, straps and chains.
 The sexuality was both brazen and refined, the more overtly sexual pieces paired with elegant tailoring.
 Oh, and great boots that are just made to be walked over someone, and enormous bags, sometimes shaped like bras too.
 The crowd whooped over the finale music – Whitney Houston’s tear jerking ballad from The Bodyguard, “I Have Nothing”.
 A success.